wombleton/gitlaw-nz/acts/I/Independent Police Conduct Authority Act 1988.md

 ##### 37 Offences

-*   Every person commits an offence under this Act and is liable on summary conviction to a fine not exceeding $2,000 who,---
+*   Every person commits an offence under this Act and is liable on conviction to a fine not exceeding $2,000 who,---

     *   (a) without reasonable excuse, obstructs, hinders, or resists the Authority or any person in the exercise of their powers under this Act: